tern-tools/tern/docs/adding-to-command-library.md

 ```

 I assume here that you have already installed Docker and are familiar with
-how to run a container. verify_invoke will not do this for you, but you
+how to run a container. verify_invoke.py will not do this for you, but you
 can use it to test your snippets.
 I also assume you have set up the Tern
 environment: